Lyra-Engine/Lyra-Engine/README.md

 However, **Lyra Engine**'s plugin APIs do not strictly follow C ABI, meaning that plugins for non-compliant APIs must be compiled using the same C++ compiler, otherwise we run at the risk of mis-interpreting C++ structure.
 The reason for not directly using C ABI is due to the complexity of the API.
-Some graphics APIs would require multi-level descriptor objects, and the descriptor would store a vector of objects at some level.
+For example, some graphics APIs would require multi-level descriptor objects, and the descriptor would store a vector of objects at some level.
 Since the user-level descriptor follows C++ interface, it would require extra work to transform the descriptor into C ABI form.
+Given that **Lyra Engine** is a small project that users would often compile the project as a whole, this wouldn't be a prominent issue.

-Given that **Lyra Engine** is a small project that users would often compile the project as a whole, this wouldn't be a big issue.
+While **Lyra Engine** is not explicitly requiring C ABI compliant.
+The only exception being the modding system.
+If user mods should be supported, the modding API must strictly follow C ABI for maximum DLL portability.

 ## Author(s)